haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 #### Detailed Brewing Steps

-1. Disassemble the filter cup wall and base of the Pulsar.
+1. Separate the Pulsar's wall and base.
-2. Close the valve and pour a small amount of hot water into the base, just enough to cover the ribs at the bottom.
+2. Close the valve, pour a small amount of hot water into the base, just enough to submerge the ribs at the bottom.
-3. Place the filter paper in, which will float on the water.
+3. Place the filter paper inside; it will float on the water.
-4. Open the valve, allowing the filter paper to adhere neatly to the bottom.
+4. Open the valve; the filter paper will adhere neatly to the bottom.
-     - This method ensures there are no air bubbles between the valve and the filter paper, allowing for smoother water flow.
+     -   This ensures no air bubbles are trapped between the valve and filter paper, allowing for smoother water flow.
-5. Reassemble the filter cup wall onto the base and close the valve.
+5. Install the wall onto the base and close the valve.
-6. Weigh 20g of coffee, grind it, pour it into the filter cup, and level the grounds (using a WDT tool is recommended).
+6. Measure 20 g of coffee, grind, and pour into the filter, leveling the grounds (a WDT tool is recommended).
-7. (With the valve closed) Place the showerhead and pour 60g of water in a steady stream.
+7. (With the valve closed) Place the disperser on top, pour in 60g of water.
-8. Use different pre-infusion methods for the two groups:
+8. Each group uses a different method during the bloom:
-     - Wet WDT: Use a WDT tool (I use the Comb from Barista Hustle Tools) to perform a deep Wet WDT, stirring the grounds all the way to the bottom layer.
-Refer to the video.
+     -   Wet WDT: Use a WDT tool (I used Barista Hustle Tools' the Comb) for deep Wet WDT, stirring deep into the coffee bed, as demonstrated in the video.
-     - Control: Perform two clockwise and two counterclockwise Rao Spins.
+     -   Control: Perform two swirls to ensure all grounds contact the water.
-9. At 0:30, fully open the valve to let the water drain.
+9. At 0:30, fully open the valve to drain the water.
-10. At 1:00, quickly pour water until the total weight reaches 230g at a rate of about 8-10 ml/s, then perform one clockwise and one counterclockwise Rao Spin.
+10. At 1:00, quickly pour up to 230g at about 8–10 ml/s, then perform a swirl.
 11. Open the valve to the set direction.
-12. When the water level reaches the 100 ml mark on the side of the Pulsar, close the valve and pour water until the total weight reaches 360g at a rate of about 8-10 ml/s, then perform one clockwise and one counterclockwise Rao Spin.
+12. When the water level reaches the 100 ml mark on the side of the Pulsar, close the valve and pour water to 360 g at about 8–10 ml/s, then perform another swirl.
-13. Open the valve to the set direction, let it drain completely, record the total brewing time, and take a sample.
+13. Open the valve to the set direction, wait for the water to fully drain, record the TBT, and take a sample for measuring the TDS and extraction yield.

 ### Preliminary Experiment